Silychristin: Biosynthesis

 Natural flavonolignans, which include silychristin, are biosynthesized by the oxidative coupling of a flavonoid and a phenylpropanoid moiety.
-The flavonoid moiety can be any number of flavonoids, including taxifolin, naringenin, luteolin, etc., while the pheylpropanoid moiety includes coniferyl alcohol, a monolignol, in most all flavonolignans.
+The flavonoid moiety can be any number of flavonoids, including taxifolin, naringenin, luteolin, etc., while the phenylpropanoid moiety includes coniferyl alcohol, a monolignol, in most all flavonolignans.
 The two biosynthetic precursors specifically for silychristin are taxifolin and coniferyl alcohol, which are both biosynthesized via the phenylpropanoid pathway, a pathway which converts phenylalanine into 4-coumaroyl-CoA.

 Still much is not known today about the specific enzymes and mechanism of the biosynthesis of silychristin and its related flavononlignan counterparts in S. marianum.
 The most widely accepted hypothesis for the biosynthesis of flavonolignans is via an oxidative radicalization of both the flavonoid precursor and coniferyl alcohol, followed by coupling of the two radicals, and then proton transfer(s) in order to aromatize the intermediate to get the final product.
 Although the enzyme catalyzing this oxidative coupling of flavonolignans has not yet been fully characterized, peroxidase enzymes have been hypothesized as likely candidates because they are radical generators.